PubblyDevelopment/pubbly_design_tools/README.md

 Changes must be done from within the Livecode IDE.

-## Creating books
+## Authoring books

 A full help section is available inside the design tools them selves.
-Please refer to help -> Terms and Concepts
+Please refer to help -> Terms and Concepts, or our [YouTube tutorials](https://www.youtube.com/channel/UCnkoKt9PYqaMumT1V2giGbQ)

-## Exporting books to a console
+## Exports

-For a full explanation of each of the four pubbly console exports, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section Exports.
-As a quick overview,
+There are four main types of "Exports".

 * Static exports: Created from Design tools.
 "As is".
 * Variable exports: Created from Design tools.
 Templated and mass produced on console.